At the level of sensation: Honey Long and Prue Stent communicate through the body

 HL & PS: The sense of agency in the subjects comes from them being directly engaged and interacting with the landscape as opposed to ‘part of the scenery’ which I think is what you get in more traditional nude portraiture.
 So yes, I would say they are naked as the camera is there purely to observe a process which is being led by the desires of the body.
 The body, as a means of connecting to its surroundings, is responding to the physical sensations of an environment and letting that dictate and guide its movement.
 The subjects are not confronting the viewer as they are not trying to convey something through representation, rather it is about the viewer being able to observe an experience.

 Harriet: The body’s connection to its surrounding is described visually through a fluidity of forms and colour.
 Does this reveal itself naturally through your process of making?

 HL & PS: Fluidity is definitely an important part of our practice.
 Naturally through our process of making we seek it out.
 At first it wasn’t thought out why we were so drawn to capturing fluid shapes and blurring different fields together, we just found it satisfying.
 As our practice has developed however I think we’ve come to understand it as an inherent desire to convey the interconnectedness of matter and the impermanence of any given state it takes.

 By providing power to their subject and privileging a tactile form of knowledge rooted within the body, these artists empower the amorphous body and urge the viewer to observe its connection to environment.
-In doing so, Honey Long and Prue Stent’s nudes are not so much consumed by the eye as they are understood by the body.
+Honey Long and Prue Stent’s nudes are not so much consumed by the eye as they are understood by the body.